-The mission of Piedmont Housing Alliance is to create housing opportunities and build community through education, lending and development.
+The mission of Piedmont Housing Alliance is to create affordable housing opportunities and foster

 We offer a unique continuum of services, resources, and properties to address the urgent need for more affordable housing for low and moderate income families.